Evelyn-0yi/Provision-it/README.md

 2. **Check Blueprint name**: Must be named `bp`
 3. **Check syntax**: No import errors in the file
 4. **Restart server**: Blueprints are loaded at startup

-## 🔄 Migration from Original Project

-This backbone is designed to be compatible with the original Provision-it project:

-1. **Same Schema**: Uses identical database structure
-2. **Same Models**: SQLAlchemy models match the original
-3. **Same Functions**: PostgreSQL functions and triggers included
-4. **Same Data**: Can import existing CSV data using the same process

 ## 📄 License